sidora-tools/pandora2eager/README.md

 ABC002.A0101.TF1.1
 ```

+> ⚠️ These IDs are made-up and do not correspond to any valid entries in Pandora.

 ## Running the pandora2eager Singularity container

 At EVA, a container is available that takes care of all dependencies needed for running `pandora2eager.R`.